picosh/docs/posts/tuns.md

 # now anyone can access it at https://{user}-dev.tuns.sh
 ```

+# Regions

+We do **not** have geographical-based routing for tuns.sh.

+However, we do provide a way for users to pick a server location.
+With that we
+have a couple options:

+- tuns.sh (us, virginia)
+- eu.tuns.sh (eu, amsterdam)

+As usage and demand increases we will add more regions.
+See [regions](/regions)
+for our official list.

 # User namespace

 When creating a tunnel to `tuns` we always prefix the name with your username: